Alliance Patti And Peter Neuwirth Leadership Academy

 - Student Attention Lowest teacher:student ratio (Top 20%)

-- Alliance Patti And Peter Neuwirth Leadership Academy's student population of 630 students has stayed relatively flat over five school years.
+- Alliance Patti And Peter Neuwirth Leadership Academy's student population of 600 students has declined by 6% over five school years.

 |School Type||Charter School|